kmfu/kmfu.github.io/_pages/about.md

 Annual Farm Robotics Challenge
 ------
-* Team Leader, collabrating with Dr. [Juan Villacrés](https://www.linkedin.com/in/juan-villacrés-054b71169/) and Dr. [Guilherme De Moura Araujo](https://www.linkedin.com/in/guilhermedemouraa/) on team supervising.
+* Team Leader, Collabrating with Dr. [Juan Villacrés](https://www.linkedin.com/in/juan-villacrés-054b71169/) and Dr. [Guilherme De Moura Araujo](https://www.linkedin.com/in/guilhermedemouraa/) on Team Supervising.
 * [Grand Prize Winner](https://ucanr.edu/News/?routeName=newsstory&postnum=57108) among National-wide Universities and Colleges.

 The challenge is being sponsored by [The VINE](https://ucanr.edu/News/?blogtag=The%20VINE), an initiative of the University of California Agriculture and Natural Resources focused on agricultural innovation, in partnership with the [AI Institute for Next Generation Food Systems (AIFS)](https://www.aifs.ucdavis.edu), [Farm-ng robotics company](https://farm-ng.com/pages/about-farm-ng), and the [Fresno-Merced Future of Food (F3) Innovation coalition](https://www.eda.gov/funding/programs/american-rescue-plan/build-back-better/finalists/central-valley-community-foundation).
 The Farm Robotics Challenge is open to any university or college in the U.S. Student teams will be asked to address a production farming topic on any crop or size of farm, with a desired focus on small farms, by automating an essential farm-related task using the farm-ng robotics platform.
 Each campus will need to purchase a farm-ng robot or borrow one to participate in the challenge.